Nemure231/My-Docs/README.md

 > We just get what we need to use

-Before that don't need "font-bold" but now i need it.
-How can i get the "font-bold" class in Production Tailwindcss? **We can get it in Base Tailwindcss.
+Before that i don't need "font-bold" but i need it now.
+How can i get the "font-bold" class in Production Tailwindcss? **I can get it in Base Tailwindcss.
 In Base Tailwindcss, they have all of the class, including "font-bold".
 So all we need to do is get the "font-bold" in Base Tailwindcss and put it into Production Tailwindcss.**

 Actually this method is called "Watch" more than "Update", so the Tailwindcss can "Watch" our HTML file, and if there's a new class, Production Tailwindcss will get that class in Base Tailwindcss and add that class automatically.
 That's it's.
 Lets get started how to update/watch: